 The special education credential program contains a Track A specifically designed for the candidate who is not teaching full-time in a K-12 school and/or who lacks subject-matter competence.
-This track is appropriate for adults making career changes, as well as for those who are teaching without fulfilling subject-matter competence.
+This track is appropriate for adults making career changes, as well as for those who are entering the program in Module 1 without fulfilling subject-matter competence.